MarsLyceum/nexus-api/README.md

-the space by first pruning the volumes with `docker system prune -a --volumes` and then shrinking the docker wsl hard drive with `Optimize-VHD -Path "$env:LOCALAPPDATA\Docker\wsl\disk\docker_data.vhdx" -Mode Full`.
+the space by first pruning the volumes with `docker system prune -a --volumes` and then shrinking the docker wsl hard drive with `Optimize-VHD -Path "$env:LOCALAPPDATA\Docker\wsl\disk\docker_data.vhdx" -Mode Full`. make sure you run this with administrator permissions.

 ## Required Development Tools